distro/distro.github.com/_posts/design/2011-06-06-introducing-the-rc-conf.md

     btrfs: false # enables btrfs
     lvm:   false # enables LVM2

-  # array of modules to load at boot, prefix with a - to blacklist
-  modules: [-pcspkr]

   # prefix with a - to disable it
   # prefix with a @ to start it up in the background
   daemons: [syslog-ng, crond]